helios-h2020/h.extension-MediaStreaming-WebTorrent/README.md

 - **test card generator**: a script that generates a HLS stream using [ffmpeg](https://www.ffmpeg.org/), and it's used as stream source only for testing and demoing purposses.
-It store the HLS stream fragment filess in the `hls/` folder and automatically deletes the old ones.
+It store the HLS stream fragment files in the `hls/` folder and automatically deletes the old ones.
 - **static HTTP server**: used to serve both the webpage content and the HLS stream fragments.